How to Choose the Perfect Agency for You and Your Children

 What is an Au Pair?

-An Au Pair is a young person from a foreign country, usually a woman between ages 18 and 26, who lives in your home and helps take care of your children, as well as taking on light household responsibilities as they relate to the children.
+An au pair is a young person from a foreign country, usually a woman, between the ages of 18 and 26, who lives in your home and provides childcare, as well as taking on light household childcare-related household responsibilities.

 Benefits of hiring an Au Pair: